Cumberland Highlanders: Early history

 On 6 April 1871, the Cumberland Provisional Battalion of Infantry was organized from four independent companies in Amherst; River Philip; Maccan and River Herbert, Tidnish, Nova Scotia.

-On 12 June 1885, the battalion was Redesignated as the 93rd Cumberland Battalion of Infantry.
+On 12 June 1885, the battalion was redesignated as the 93rd Cumberland Battalion of Infantry.

-The South African War
+South African War

 During the South African War, the 93rd Cumberland Battalion of Infantry contributed volunteers for the Canadian Contingents, most notably for the 2nd (Special Service) Battalion, Royal Canadian Regiment.

 Early 1900s

-As a part of the country wide reorganisation of the Canadian Militia at the start of the 20th Century, on 8 May 1900, the regiment was Redesignated as the 93rd Cumberland Regiment.
+As a part of the country-wide reorganization of the Canadian Militia at the start of the 20th century, on 8 May 1900, the regiment was redesignated as the 93rd Cumberland Regiment.

 First World War

 On 15 July 1916, the 193rd Battalion (Nova Scotia Highlanders), CEF was authorized for service and on 12 October 1916, the battalion embarked for Great Britain.
 After its arrival in the UK, the battalion provided reinforcements for the Canadian Corps in the field.
 On 20 January 1917, the battalion's personnel were absorbed by the 17th Reserve Battalion, CEF.
 On 18 February 1918, the 193rd Battalion, CEF was disbanded.